debdutdeb/rocketchat-google-calendar/README.md

 Usage of ./rocketchat-google-calendar:
   -calendars string
-        List of calendar IDs, separated by commas. (default "primary") -credentials string
+        List of calendar IDs, separated by commas. (default "primary") -timezone string
+        Specify the timezone the start and end dates should be in (default: "America/New_York") -credentials string
         Enter path to the credentials file. (default "credentials.json") -eventin string